-First of all, we need to choose a novel that is motivating, relevant and accessible to our learners’ proficiency level.
+To turn a novel study unit into an engaging learning experience in our ESL classes, we need to choose a book that is motivating, relevant and accessible to our learners’ proficiency level.
 I often select novels that have universal themes such as overcoming challenges, determination, loyalty, acceptance, identity, courage, heroism, coming of age, power and corruption, and individual versus society because I know that my students will be able to relate to these ideas.

 When teaching a piece of literature, there are some models we might want to consider: